Using Bepasty’s REST API

 Errors

-The error response from REST-API will set Content-Type: application/json, and body as JSON format like the following example. (it was previously Content-Type: text/html; charset=utf-8 and partial HTML page or plain string)
+The error response from the REST API will set Content-Type: application/json, and the body as JSON in the following format.
+(It was previously Content-Type: text/html; charset=utf-8 and a partial HTML page or a plain string.)

 Example: